Trustworthy AI Must Account for Interactions: Negative Interactions Between TAI Aspects

-To demonstrate that negative interactions are commonplace, not the exception, we exhaustively consider every pairwise combination of our five main aspects of Fairness (F), Privacy (P), Robustness (R), Explainability (E), and Uncertainty Quantification (UQ).
+\looseness=-1As is evident from even the brief overview in \Cref{sec:apsects}, many technical solutions have been proposed to improve individual TAI aspects.
+However, these solutions often unintentionally harm other aspects, inhibiting progress towards the overall goal of achieving all aspects simultaneously.
+To demonstrate that negative interactions are commonplace, not the exception, we exhaustively consider every pair of our five aspects: Fairness (F), Privacy (P), Robustness (R), Explainability (E), and Uncertainty Quantification (UQ).
 For each pair we give examples of negative implications on one aspect from the application of the other, and cover both directions.
-For two TAI aspects A and B, we use the shorthand A~$\rightharpoonup$~B to indicate that applying a concept or method from A has a negative impact on B. While there are also examples of positive interactions, we focus on negative interactions to demonstrate the potential harms of failing to consider intersectionality in TAI.
+For two TAI aspects A and B, we use the shorthand A~$\rightharpoonup$~B to indicate that applying a concept or method from A has a negative impact on B. While there are also examples of positive interactions, we take a risk management viewpoint and focus on negative interactions to demonstrate the potential harms of not approaching TAI holistically.